 Waving wildly to catch the eye of the little boys hidden behind ladders of paperbacks at traffic signals and gesturing at the nearest rickshaw-walla/ taxi driver/ bewildered-person-in-car to tap the pirated bookseller and direct him to wherever I am in at that moment.
 Haggling with them good-naturedly and getting the price of books down to a fourth of the cost mentioned and sealing the deal with a big smile and an additional Rs100 note because you feel guilty for having made them run from one signal to the next.

 Buying books is an unparalleled pleasure that only matches the excitement of rushing home to read them.
 Burying my nose to inhale the fresh, inky scent trapped in between the pages of a brand new book is an exhilarating experience only a fellow ‘Bookie’ can understand.

 The reverent awe with which the cover is slowly turned to reveal the first page, and before you know it you are deeply entrenched in the world created by the author’s magical words.

 The bright day creeps towards dusk which you only notice when you can’t see the words anymore.
-Things like work, food and toilet breaks are inconsequential and minor irritants that you brush off impatiently if you can or else evenings, weekends and holidays are looked forward to eagerly to lose yourself in the world of words.
+Things like work, food, and toilet breaks are inconsequential and minor irritants that you brush off impatiently if you can or else evenings, weekends, and holidays are looked forward to eagerly losing yourself in the world of words.